1099 vs. W2: Which Is Better for Employees and Contractors

 Another thing you should remember is that terminating a contract with a W2 worker is more difficult than that of an independent contractor.
 That’s why it’s crucial to document any behavioral issues of salaried employees and to conduct annual performance reviews.

-At the same time, salaried employees feel more secure.
+At the same time, a pro of W2 salaried employees is that they feel more secure.
 They tend to show more loyalty and accountability for their work and its quality.
 As an employer, you can attract a wider pool of talented people if you hire them as salaried employees, because highly skilled professionals usually cherish social stability, paid vacations, corporate perks and incentives that an employer provides.

 Pros and Cons of Hiring 1099 Contractors